They Shoot Horses, Don't They? (novel)

-Plot summary
+Plot

 The story follows the narrator, Robert Syverten, a naive young man in Hollywood who dreams of being a film director.

 The story begins with Robert's sentencing for murder.
-He confesses that he "killed her," and that he does not "have a leg to stand on."
+He confesses that he "killed her", and that he does not "have a leg to stand on."
 He is advised to beg for mercy from the court.
 The story of his relationship with the girl he killed, Gloria Beatty, is thereafter intercut after every few chapters with short excerpts from the judge's sentencing.
-The excerpts of the judge's words are written in larger and larger type until the last page of the book concludes with the words, written in small print: "And may God have mercy on your soul.”
+The excerpts of the judge's words are written in larger and larger type until the last page of the book concludes with the words, written in small print: "And may God have mercy on your soul."

 Robert meets Gloria on a morning when they have both failed to get parts as extras.
 She talks him into participating in a dance marathon contest.
 Like Robert, she is struggling to find work in Hollywood and believes the contest may be a way to get noticed by studio producers or movie stars.
 Gloria and Robert enter the contest, which is held at a large amusement pier on the beach in Santa Monica.

 The contests are long and grueling affairs, taking place over several weeks.
 Contestants dance for an hour and fifty minutes, then receive a ten-minute break.
 One hundred and forty-four couples start the contest.
 Robert and Gloria, like most of the contestants, are young, jobless, and drawn as much by the free food as by the $1,000 prize money.

 From the start, Gloria tells Robert that she wishes she were dead, a point she repeats in most of their conversations.
 Her parents are dead.
 She ran away to Dallas from a farm in West Texas where her uncle always made passes at her.
 In Dallas, she tried to commit suicide, then ran away to Hollywood with dreams of being in movies, but is finding only rejection.
 Robert considers her plain-looking and unlikely to find work as an actress.
 She tells Robert frequently that she does not have the courage to kill herself.